 From One Relationship To Another: Boyfriend / Best Friend Quotes

-Reviewer Maria Abada, LPC
+Medically Reviewed By: Maria Abada, LPC

-Although much has been said about finding a partner for whom you feel passionate, increasing bodies of evidence are delineating the importance of having a partner that you are not necessarily head-over-heels passionate about, but with whom you have a strong, close, and comfortable relationship.
+Although much has been said about finding a partner for whom you feel passionate, increasing bodies of evidence are delineating the importance of having a partner that you are not necessarily head-over-heels passionate about but with whom you have a strong, close, and comfortable relationship.
 While it might not be quite as glamorous as many of the stories involving intense, passionate love, falling in love with your best friend could actually be one of the best, most effective ways to make sure that your relationship will work long after the so-called honeymoon period has ended.

 A Boyfriend Who Is Your Best Friend

 A boyfriend/best friend combination can happen on either end of the scale.
 For some, a close friend gradually moves into "boyfriend" territory, and for others, the spark of attraction turns out to be far more than a simple romantic connection.
 Either way, it starts, though, numerous surveys and studies have demonstrated that having a boyfriend who is your best friend is an unfailingly strong way to cultivate a strong, lasting, and respectful relationship.

 Best friends make great partners, largely because a best friend has something that a romantic partner does not necessarily possess: unwavering support and sincere affection.
 Romantic partners are wonderful, but much of the beginning of a romantic relationship involves some amount of dishonesty; in a romantic relationship, both people typically try to maintain some mystique or are on their best behavior to impress their new significant other.
 Conversely, a best friend knows your flaws, knows that you know their flaws, and can relax and spend time with you without the same amount of pressure and discomfort.